rucio/jupyterlab-extension/CONFIGURATION.md

 ## IPython Kernel
 To allow users to access the paths from within the notebook, a kernel extension must be enabled.
 The kernel resides in module `rucio_jupyterlab.kernels.ipython`.

-To enable the extension, use `load_ext` IPython magic:
+To enable the kernel extension from inside a notebook, use `load_ext` IPython magic:

 ```py
 %load_ext rucio_jupyterlab.kernels.ipython